-Christopher Boucher is the author of the novels "How to Keep Your Volkswagen Alive" (Melville House, 2011) and "Golden Delicious" (Melville House, 2016), and "Big Giant Floating Head" (Melville House, 2019).
+Christopher Boucher is the author of the novels "How to Keep Your Volkswagen Alive" (Melville House, 2011), "Golden Delicious" (Melville House, 2016), and "Big Giant Floating Head" (Melville House, 2019).
 He’s also the editor of Jonathan Lethem's "More Alive and Less Lonely: On Books and Writers" (Melville House, 2016).
-Chris received his MFA in Fiction from Syracuse University in 2002, and he currently teaches in the English Department at Boston College; he’s also the managing editor of "Post Road Magazine."
+Chris received his MFA in Fiction from Syracuse University in 2002, and he currently teaches in the English Department at Boston College; he’s also the managing editor of Post Road Magazine.
 Chris’s academic interests include postmodern and contemporary fiction, hybrid texts and digital humanities.
-Chris lives in Watertown, Massachusetts with his wife and two children.
+Chris lives in Northampton, Massachusetts.
 In his free time, he plays the five-string banjo.

 As a writing teacher, Chris emphasizes the intrinsic value of a regular writing practice; he sees it as a mode of inquiry – a way of listening in the world.
 He looks forward to working with writers at OSU to cultivate an artistic practice that is rigorous, sustainable, ever-evolving and always surprising.
 Find him @heychrisboucher on Twitter and Instagram.